-The main treatment to possibly cure MDS is a stem cell or bone marrow transplant from another person.
 Transplants replace diseased cells with new healthy cells from a donor.
+This is the main treatment to possibly cure MDS.
 Unfortunately, only a small number of patients with MDS are suitable for this treatment.
 If you are suitable, you will be identified early so that a search for a donor can be started and a transplant considered.
-See page 51 for more details.
+See page 63 for more details.